glipari/tipa/README.md

 sorry.
 If you have troubles compiling with your own compiler, drop me an e-mail and I will see what I can do.

--   To compile and install, just go trough the usual
+-   To compile use CMake

-        ./configure && make && make install
+		mkdir bin
+		cd bin
+		cmake ..\
+		make

 -   You can run the tests with

-        make check
+        make test

     or simply by running the test program: